genwro-ai/blog/content/posts/cfe/intro/index.md

 Focus | Feature importance | Actionable changes Question answered | "Why this decision?" | "How to get a different decision?"
 User benefit | Understanding | Actionability
-Complexity | Can be high-dimensional | Typically sparse and focused

 ---